namoopsoo/namoopsoo.github.io/content/note/2026-04-24-keep-it-simple.md

 ## What happens
 Per my observations so far, on this planet, every and any project will  always be renegotiated w.r.t. the iron triangle, that is, with more time , less scope, lower quality or more resources.
 (Unless of course you already built the solution and no time required for updates).

 Why does this happen.
 The agile manifesto was a response to this.
-Many people have written about this over the last two plus decades and No Estimates describes this reasonably.
+Many people have written about this over the last two plus decades and No Estimates<sup>[1](#references)</sup> describes this reasonably.
 Projects will always have unknowns and gotchas that cannot be predicted in advance.
 Unknown requirements and unknown dependencies.
 Simply put, the devil is in the details.
 And actually doing the project is the time you would need to produce an air tight estimate.

 ## So if the cheapest  bid always wins , then what is "the optimal strategy "?